 If the group’s chosen music is out of copyright it is permissible to perform from, and to scan and electronically submit, a photocopied score or a pre-scanned score downloaded from a free-use website.
 In this instance the group must also attach written verification that the work is in the public domain.

 While Musica Viva has permission to handle the performer’s photocopies during the championship for adjudication purposes only, the organisation does not condone the unlawful copying of Copyright material.
+If you have any concerns about providing or obtaining sheet music for your piece, please contact us [email protected].

 Please contact APRA AMCOS if you’re not sure.
 We respect copyright and breach of copyright may lead to disqualification.
 Musica Viva covers any performance licensing during the finals weekend.